-There are several types of solar panel connectors, the most common of which is MC4 — the industry standard.
-MC4 stands for “Multi-Contact, 4 mm” and refers to the 4 mm diameter of the connector’s contact pin.
+There are several types of solar panel connectors, the most common of which is the Universal Solar Connector — the industry standard.
+Universal Solar Connectors have multiple contacts and a contact pin diameter of 4mm.

 When connecting solar panels in series or parallel, it is essential to use the appropriate connection to maintain a stable and efficient PV system.

 Connectors are essential for solar panel systems to ensure electrical efficiency, safety, weather resistance, scalability, ease of installation and maintenance, and compatibility between components.
 They minimise power loss and maintain overall system efficiency by providing secure and reliable connections between solar panels and other components in the balance of system.

 They also prevent potential hazards like arcing or short-circuiting and help withstand environmental conditions such as UV radiation, extreme temperatures, and moisture.
 A high-quality connector should be able to last the lifetime of a solar PV system (around 25 to 30 years).